Elastoo-Team/sitri/docs/getting_started.rst

     4. hvac - for HashiCorp Vault provider.
     5. vedis - for vedis provider.
     6. pyyaml - for YAML provider.
-    7. structlog - structlog package if your app does not provide structlog (*optional*, default logging package also support).

 Basic Usage